JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 The latter happens with initializers declared in the Objective-C category or as a Swift extension, because Kotlin has no concept of extension constructors.

-> Remember to annotate Swift initializers with `@objc` before importing them to Kotlin.
+> Before importing Swift initializers to Kotlin, don't forget to annotate them with `@objc`.
 >
 {style="tip"}